mpanunto/PanunTools/README.md

 ## About

-Panuntools is a ***very*** cleverly named GitHub repository of tools for GISS on wildfire incidents, created by [Matt Panunto](https://github.com/mpanunto).
+Panuntools is a ***very*** cleverly named GitHub repository of ArcGIS tools for GISS on wildfire incidents, created by [Matt Panunto](https://github.com/mpanunto).
 This toolbox contains the following tools:

 1. [Calculate Ownership](docs/README_CalculateOwnership.md)
 2. [Create Fire Progression](docs/README_CreateFireProgression.md)